Servo Motor with Raspberry Pi Pico using MicroPython

 PWM Channel0A0B1A1B2A2B3A3B4A4B5A5B6A6B7A7B0A0B1A1B2A2B3A3B4A4B5A5B6A6B

-How to Control SG-90 in MicroPython for Raspberry Pi Pico
+How to Control the SG-90 in MicroPython

-Interfacing Raspberry Pi Pico and SG-90 servo motor
+Interfacing Raspberry Pi Pico and SG-90 Servo Motor

-The following schematic diagram shows the connections between the two devices.
+The following schematic diagram shows the wiring between the Raspberry Pi Pico and the SG90 servo motor.

 Raspberry Pi Pico with servo motor connection diagram